tomaszjezak/Fine-Tuning-LLM/README.md

 We note that we only trained on 17 data points and got remarkably good performance.

 ** I am excited especially by Project 2, since I can create so many different applications and obtain good performance, even on small datasets.
-Will certainly revise this, as well.
-Again, I'll add front end and train on a new dataset.
-Currently thinking of making it write jokes in the style of some of my favorite comedians.